johndoe31415/pdfminify/README.md

 In order to be able to easily create PDF/A-1b files, pdfminify also includes the ICC sRGB color profile "sRGB_IEC61966-2-1_black scaled.icc".
-It is distributed under its own license which is included at the bottom of this readme file.
+It is distributed under its own license which is included in the EXTERNAL_LICENSES.md file.

+When signing documents, a Type1 font is included in the resulting PDF in order to display metadata about the generated signature.
+As a default font, one of the Bitstream Charter fonts which was contributed to the X consortium (Bitstream Charter Serif) is included with pdfminify.
+It also has its own copyright and license notice in EXTERNAL_LICENSES.md.

 # License
 pdfminify is licensed under the GNU GPL v3 (except for external components as